 All in all, though, Honor has produced an impressively versatile flagship that can truly kick it with the latest and greatest from Apple, Samsung, Huawei and the rest.
 If you’re living in Europe and are on the hunt for a feature-packed smartphone that stands out from the crowd, the Magic 5 Pro is absolutely worth considering.

 Honor Magic 5 Pro review: Price and availability

 - Available in Europe, Mexico and most of Asia

-Honor officially unveiled the Honor Magic 5 series at MWC Barcelona 2023, with the Honor Magic 5 Pro going on sale at Honor, Three, Amazon, Argos, Very and Currys from April 28 in the UK.
+The Honor Magic 5 Pro was unveiled at MWC 2023 alongside Honor’s newest foldable phone, the Honor Magic Vs, with the device on sale at Honor, Three, Amazon, Argos, Very and Currys from April 28 in the UK.

 As with its predecessor, the Magic 5 Pro is unlikely to become available in the US.
 Huawei sold Honor in 2020 to avoid seeing its one-time sub-brand placed on the US import blacklist, and while there’s no legal reason why Honor can't sell its latest flagship across the Atlantic, it’s not something we’ve seen the burgeoning brand do as of yet.

 |Header Cell - Column 1

 |Android 13 w/ MagicOS 7.1